Skip to content

 Loss & Training

-The backbone and side network are optimized alternately to minimize the divergence between their feature distributions.
-The total loss comprises a feature distillation loss and a logits distillation loss.
+Backbone and side network are optimized alternately during training to minimize the difference in feature distributions.
+The total loss consists of two parts: feature distillation loss from backbone to side network, and logits distillation loss from side network to backbone.

 Key Experimental Results